BrokenFlame/TestCafe/README.md

 ```

 ## Configure the TestCafe Project
-Create a basic configuration file for TestCafe named ".testcaferc.json" which should look something similar to the json below:
+In your project directory, create a basic configuration file for TestCafe named ".testcaferc.json".
+The contents of the file should look something similar to the json below:

 ```json
 {